gbasler/squid/README.md

 ## Applications of Squid

+Squid is still quite new and "bleeding edge".
-Squid is new.
-See the [examples folder](example/src/main/scala/) for examples.
+See the [examples folder](example/src/main/scala/) for some example uses.
 A little query compiler built with Squid can be found [here](https://github.com/epfldata/sc-public/tree/master/relation-dsl-squid).
 Another LINQ-inspired query engine build with Squid can be found [here](https://github.com/epfldata/dbstage).
+We also built a small staged linear algebra library prototype [[4]](#ecoop19), to be released soon.